 Career Resources for Undocumented Students

-Undocumented students face a special set of challenges in their career journeys.
+Undocumented students possess unique strengths and face unique challenges in their career journeys.
 As a Catholic and Jesuit institution, Georgetown values the dignity of all members of the community, regardless of immigration status.
 The career center staff, along with the Georgetown community, are here to offer support to undocumented students navigating the career search.

 Meet with a Staff Member

 Call or stop by the career center’s front desk to schedule an appointment with one of our staff members who can work with you to explore career opportunities.

 - Career counseling is a collaborative and confidential space where you can work with a counselor to clarify goals while exploring your values, interests, skills, and personality.
 A counselor can support you through the decision-making process as you apply to internships, consider graduate school, and develop a plan for moving forward.

 - Industry advising appointments help you explore internship and job opportunities in a variety of fields including: health and sciences, law, government, non-profit, business, education, technology, and creative areas such as marketing, journalism, media and entertainment.
 Our advisors can work with you to identify opportunities and employers for whom U.S. citizenship or permanent residency may not be a requirement.